-As part of the requirements for the Medical Humanities and Ethics Certificate, course work will include three required seminar courses sponsored by the Center for Ethics, Humanities & Spirituality, the Summer Literature seminar, Introduction to Medical Humanities in the student's second year, and one fourth-year elective course in addition to a research project to be completed during the student's MS4 year.
-As detailed below, admission to the Certificate Program is through application only and must be approved by the current director of the Medical Humanities and Ethics Certificate Program (or his or her designee) ("The Director").
+As part of the requirements for the Medical Humanities and Ethics Certificate Program (MHCP), course work will include a minimum of four required seminar courses sponsored by the Center for Ethics, Humanities & Spirituality, one of which must be completed during the student's MSI year.
+Additionally, students must complete the Summer Literature in Medicine seminar, Introduction to Medical Humanities in the student's second year, the Practicum in year two, and the fourth-year Capstone elective course which builds on the Practicum and culminates in a research project to be completed during the student's MS4 year.
+As detailed below, admission to the Certificate Program is through application only and must be approved by the current director of the MHCP (or his or her designee) ("The Director").